Rating Certificate Application

 All changes MUST be declared to the US Sailing Rating Office, failure to do so may result in immediate invalidation of the rating certificate, and may be grounds for disqualification from race/regatta.

-• You have indicated that the boat has received changes/updates that trigger a remeasurement.
+• You have indicated that the boat has changed/been updated in a manner that triggers a remeasurement.
 Since you have an ORCi certificate your boat will need to be measured by a US Sailing Authorized Measurer prior to certificate issuance.
 Please contact the Offshore Office at offshore@ussailing.org to coordinate a remeasurement.

 • Measurement Information